mdsunivie/deeperwin/README.md

 * **GPU.out** containing a detailed debug log of all steps of the calculation
 * **full_config.yml** containing all configuration options used for this calculation: Your provided options, as well as all default options.
 Take a look at this file to see all the available config options for DeepErwin
 * **checkpoint** files containing a compressed, pickled representation of all data (including history and model weights)

+A single run for LiH and 5000 steps should take less than an hour on a single GPU.

 ## Major configuration options